What a fun couple of days! Our little pirate has had one heck of a birthday weekend. It is late and I am tired, so I will keep it brief for now.

 After talking about pirate pizza for weeks, we finally got to make it!
 This little guy sure knows how to party.

-The Jolly Roger flag is normally in Matt’s man cave, but today it warned all who came near that this place is inhabited by pirates!
+The Jolly Roger flag is normally in my husband’s man cave, but today it warned all who came near that this place is inhabited by pirates!

 All this pirating makes a crew hungry, so sausage and cheese boats kept hunger at bay while we got ready for the main course.